shahmalay95/magento-test/README.md

 ## Running Tests

-To run the automated tests on your machine, open the repository in the IDE (eg: ECLIPSE):
+To run the automated tests on your machine, follow the steps below:

 ```bash
 1. Run the Maven command in the Terminal: maven test